8 Things To Do In Pilsen: The Czech Republic’s Authentic Brewery City

 Pilsen or Plzeň in its native tongue is everything that epitomizes the Czech Republic.
 It has a beautiful square surrounded by pastel-colored buildings, parks and museums galore, and of course…beer.
 You could say it does the latter better than anywhere else in the country.

 I’d go as far as saying it’s Europe’s beer capital, but I know a few Bavarians that would have my head.
 Nonetheless, Pilsen is the home and birthplace of Pilsner, the iconic pale lager known worldwide.
-But, the city is more than just its recognizable beer, it’s a place rich in history and a former European Capital of Culture.

 Here are 8 things to do in Pilsen: Czech Republic’s authentic brewery city!